Please download the Call for New Project Proposals 2021-2023

 What is a study circle?

-Activities in the NSU are based on thematic study circles, which are forums for participants to present, discuss, and develop their research.
-NSU currently consists of eight such study circles, each of which runs for three years.
+Activities in the NSU are based on thematic study circles, which are forums for participants to present, discuss, and develop their scholarship.
+The work done in a study circle aims to do new and innovative research in the Nordic and Baltic context and provides a surplus for the Nordic and/or Baltic region.
+NSU currently consists of nine such study circles, each of which runs for three years.
 Two people function as coordinators, who are responsible for organizing the activities.
 Each circle meets twice per year, once in the winter (February-March) in a so called winter symposium, and once in the summer during the annual weeklong NSU summer session, which is typically held the last week of July.
 The winter symposia are organized by the circles themselves in collaboration with a local partner (another network, a university department, a cultural institution, or similar).
-NSU funds the winter symposia up to 50 000 SEK (app.
+NSU funds the winter symposia up to 34 000 DKK (app.
 5000 €) per circle, per year.
 The summer session is organized by NSU, where all circles meet in the same location.
 The circles conduct parallel symposia during the day and partake in joint activities in the evening.
 For more information about current study circles, visit http://nordic.university/study-circles/

 NSU gives priority to interdisciplinary applications with an original approach and content, with interested participants from a minimum of three Nordic-Baltic countries, and a detailed plan of the activities of the circle.
 NSU strives to support topics that are not already established in universities and projects that cross the borders between disciplines and/or academia and society.
 Early career scholars are encouraged to apply.